Nose Piercings: Guide & Images

 Nose Piercing Pain – How Much Do They Hurt?

 This depends a lot upon the location of the piercing and how much of a badass you are when it comes to pain.
 If you can take pain like a boss, maybe you won’t feel too bad when you’re having your nose pierced.
-But if you’re only human like the rest of us, it’s going to hurt a bit and you’ll be pretending to be a tough guy if you say it doesn’t.
+On the other hand, if you’re only human like the rest of us, it’s going to hurt a bit and you’ll be pretending to be a tough guy if you say it doesn’t.

-Nostril piercings generally aren’t too painful, although they will hurt a little more than an earlobe piercing.
+Nose piercings generally aren’t too painful, but nevertheless, they will hurt a little more than an earlobe piercing.
 Still, most people have no trouble sailing through this kind of piercing with no problem when it comes to the pain level.

 After the actual piercing part is done, you’ll still have some pain.
 Your nose will feel achy for the first few days or potentially even the first couple of weeks.
 If it gets too bad for you to handle, you could always pop an ibuprofen to lessen some of the discomfort.